 In the first year of isolation the prohibited access area has become an empty tomb, violated by everybody: nuclear plant workers working for safety, people going back to their houses with special authorization to go through memories and radiation, old people who do not want to leave their houses, people entering illegally to save abandoned animals, thieves stealing all they can lay their hands on, photographers and journalists who’ve come this far to tell the world about the solitude, desolation and invisible destruction caused by nuclear power.

 Despite the massive contamination, life still goes on within the “No-Go Zone” and in that sort of “nuclear limbo” spreading 60 km outside the no go zone, where people do not know whether to stay, and learn to live with the radiation, or leave forever.

-The story is still ongoing and we will not know soon the real consequences of the second worst nuclear disaster ever happened.
+The story is far from over, and it’s going to take a lot more before we understand what will be the real consequences of the worst nuclear accident since Chernobyl.

 My work documents the beginning of this tragedy.